oreillymedia/cypress-playback/README.md

 // Providing playback options. cy.playback('GET', \/todos\/, { toBeCalledAtLeast: 2 });
-// Aliasing the request for later use in the test. cy.playback('GET', 'https://www.example.com/300/150').as('image');
+// Aliasing the request for later use in the test.
+ // In case of static assets, it is best to clear the browser cache to ensure proper interception: cy.wrap( Cypress.automation('remote:debugger:protocol', {
+    command: 'Network.clearBrowserCache'
+  })
+)

+cy.playback('GET', 'https://www.example.com/300/150').as('image');
 ```